nazariikolesnikov/nazariikolesnikov/README.md

 ### 🏡🏘️ Correlation Between Price and Square Footage of Homes in Albuquerque (The Pearson's Test)

+## 📝 Description

+Let's examine the obvious fact that a house's square footage correlates with its price.

 #### 📊 Person`s ρ:  0.8447950985552122
 #### 📉 p-value:  5.146345707629406e-33